 Expected behavior: a flash-loan entrypoint should either prevent reentrancy entirely or ensure the protocol cannot be driven through additional privileged state transitions before repayment is enforced.

 Actual behavior: flashLoan() transfers assets out, yields control to an attacker-controlled callback, and only then attempts to pull repayment back.
 Unlike nearby stateful entrypoints such as supply(), withdraw(), borrow(), and repay(), this function is not protected by nonReentrant.
-The trace shows the executor entering the proxy-level flashLoan() twice (decoded_calls.json indices 18 and 22) before the outer loan is settled; the four 0xe0232b42 appearances are two executor-to-proxy calls plus two proxy-to-implementation delegatecalls (18/19 and 22/23).
+The execution trace shows the attacker invoking the flash-loan entrypoint twice before the outer loan is settled, with each proxy entry delegating into the implementation and then handing control back to attacker code.
 That callback window let the attacker borrow additional capital, route it through supply, borrow, lock, take, sync, and settle, and still repay Moolah before the function returned.

 Attack Execution